-- faculty offices.
-This 6,000 square-foot building serves as a commons area for students and is adjoined to Johnson Hall. - The Maxwell Library is home to more than 71,000 volumes and is open to the public.
-This 11,000 square-foot facility, with construction completed in two phases in 1969 and 1999, also provides faculty offices, several classrooms, computer labs, and a walk-up IT Help Desk. - The Graham Administration Building, a 5,500 squarefoot facility, contains Business, Financial Aid, and Academic Registrar offices.
-Originally constructed in 1966, the building underwent a complete renovation in 2005. - The Detty Chapel, built in 1968, is the location for chapel services and houses the University Church. - The Maxwell Center was completed in August 2007.
-It houses a gymnasium and the Dowler Conference Room.
-The Science/Logistics wing was completed in August 2010.
-It houses the Office of the President, Administrative offices, University Advancement offices, the Executive Conference Room, classrooms, office suites, Business and Government Department, and the Science Department. - The Shuttleworth building was purchased in 2010.
-The Berry Leaf building was purchased in 2012.
-Both house offices for the College of Adult and Graduate Studies. - The University maintains residence halls centrally located for easy access to the campus that offer an attractive variety of living arrangements with suites, triples, doubles, and singles: - York Hall, completed in 1967, is a men's hall with 72 beds and was renovated in 2011. - Moore Hall, completed in 1972 with renovations in 2006, is a women's hall with 55 beds. - New Hall, completed in 2007, is a women's hall with 48 beds in suite living arrangements.
-The building was designed to become an "L" shaped building with future additions, making room for student enrollment growth. - New 2 Hall is a women's hall with 19 beds and was renovated in 2013. - Moats Hall, renovated in 2009, is a men's hall with 23 beds in a home-like setting. - Terrace Hall is an off campus men's hall with 24 beds in a home-like setting. - Townhouses are a community of residential units for our upper class students, designed to prepare students for independent living. - The Dean and Diana Hickman Student Center was completed in 2012 and consists of the cafeteria, Blaze café, bookstore, Student Development Department, Psychology Department, and classrooms.
+- The Conley Ministry Center, built in 2005, houses the Music Department and is equipped with state-of-the-art piano teaching labs, several private practice rooms, and faculty offices.
+This 6,000 square-foot building serves as a commons area for students and is adjoined to Johnson Hall. - The Maxwell Library is home to more than 79,000 volumes and is open to the public.
+This 11,000 square-foot facility, with construction completed in two phases in 1969 and 1999, also provides faculty offices, several classrooms, computer labs, and a walk-up IT Help Desk. - The Graham Administration Building, a 6,900 squarefoot facility, contains Business, Financial Aid, and Human Resource offices.
+Originally constructed in 1966, the building underwent a complete renovation in 2005. - The Detty Chapel, built in 1968, is the location for chapel services and houses the University Church. - The Shuttleworth building located west of main campus on US Route 22 in Circleville was purchased in 2010.
+The Berry Leaf building which is also west of campus on 22 was purchased in 2012.
+These buildings house offices for the College of Adult and Graduate Studies and the Answer Center. - The University maintains residence halls centrally located for easy access to the campus that offer an attractive variety of living arrangements with suites, triples, doubles, and singles.
+These include: - York Hall, completed in 1967, is a men's hall with 72 beds and was renovated in 2011. - Moore Hall, completed in 1972 with renovations in 2006 and 2015, is a women's hall with 55 beds. - New Hall, completed in 2007, is a women's hall with 48 beds in suite living arrangements.
+The building was designed to become an "L" shaped building with future additions, making room for student enrollment growth. - New 2 Hall is a women's hall with 27 beds and was renovated in 2013. - Moats Hall, renovated in 2009, is a men's hall with 24 beds in a home-like setting. - Terrace Hall is an off campus women's hall with 24 beds in a home-like setting. - Three six-person townhouses are a community of residential units for our upper class students, designed to prepare students for independent living.